 Theme Clinical Skills Examples Week 1 Deteriorating patients Advanced clinical assessment Week 2 Airway Pt 1 Assist Intubation Week 3 Airway Pt 2 Manage tracheostomy Week 4 Abnormal Blood Results Analyse ABG Week 5 Cardiovascular Pt 1 Manage cardiovascular emergencies, UWSD, interpret ECG Week 6 Cardiovascular Pt 2 Advanced Life support and pacing Week 7 Shock Pt 1 Titrate inotropes and fluid resuscitation Week 8 Shock Pt 2 Assess shock profiles Week 9 Neurological Pt1 Perform GCS and neurological exams Week 10 Neurological Pt 2 identify and respond to increase in ICP Week 11 Neurovascular Suturing and plastering limbs Week 12 Clinical Teaching Teach other students a clinical skill please note lecture sequence may change according to lecturer availaibilty

 Specific Course Requirements

 To attend the observational clinical placement students will need to acquire a criminal history check (CHC) from either their own country or if enrolled longer than six months in Australia, an Australian CHC.
-Standard expectations around immunisation and standards of behaviour will also apply.
+Standard expectations around immunisation and standards of professional behaviour will also apply.